HsLOL/Rotation-EfficientDet-D0/README.md

 [2021-04-14] Update the DOTA_toolkit, which is a general toolkit to help finishsome preprocess.
 [2021-04-29] Finished this project roughly, I find the current detector has the unsastisfactory performance, and I will try my best to sovle these problems soon.
 [2021-04-29] Even the current rotation detector has a lower performace, I have already updated the relevant code.
+[2021-05-04] Update the basic script.
 ## The next step
 - [X] Update the evaluation code for rotation detector(Finished but no update).
 - [X] Update the result of the whole DOTA picture.
-- [ ] Find and solve the problems that I find.
+- [X] Find and solve the problems that I find.
 - [ ] Finish the multi scale images for training.
 - [ ] Finally finish this repo completely.
 ## The performance about the current detector